MarekBillington/Asteroids-Game/README.md

 help in order to destroy all the endless asteroids
 that will come onto the screen.

- My version of the classic game Asteroids.
+ My however is my version of the classic game Asteroids.
- This was made as a part of a project.
+ This was made as a part of a project in a Game Programming Paper.

  Controls (Must use Xbox Controller):
 	D-Pad controls directional movement: